isomerpages/nlb-biblioasia/_holding-area/Belacan: Caviar? Or Vile and Disgusting?.md

 [^26]: *Udang geragau* is also used to make *cincalok*, another fermented shrimp product. *A Dictionary of the Economic Products of the Malay Peninsula*, first published in 1935, mentions *udang geragau*, *udang rebon*, *udang pepai* and *sanggugu* (also spelt as *senggugu*) as the recorded Malay names for *Acetes*, a genus of small shrimp that resembles krill.
 The species *Acetes erythraeus* Nobili was one of those used in *belacan* production in Singapore.
 See I.H.
 Burkill, *A Dictionary of the Economic Products of the Malay Peninsula*, vol. 1 (Kuala Lumpur: Published on Behalf of the Governments of Malaysia and Singapore by the Ministry of Agriculture and Co-operatives, 1966), 684.
 (From National Library, Singapore, call no. RSING 634.909595 BUR)

-[^27]: “Kisah di Sebalik Nama2 Menarik di Kg Elias,” Berita Harian, 9 July 1986, 3.
+[^27]: “Kisah di Sebalik Nama2 Menarik di Kg Elias,” *Berita Harian*, 9 July 1986, 3.
 (From NewspaperSG)

-[^28]: Ali Salim, Kampong Keranji 1948–1973: Sebuah Memoir (Singapore: IQrak Publication & Distribution, 2021), 46.
+[^28]: Ali Salim, *Kampong Keranji 1948–1973: Sebuah Memoir* (Singapore: IQrak Publication & Distribution, 2021), 46.
 (From National Library, Singapore, call no. Malay RSING 959.57 ALI-[HIS]); “Jaminan Menteri Abd.
-Aziz Ishak,” Berita Harian, 4 October 1960, 4.
+Aziz Ishak,” *Berita Harian*, 4 October 1960, 4.
 (From NewspaperSG)

 [^29]: T.W.
-Burdon, Fisheries Survey Report, No. 2: The Fishing Gear of the State of Singapore (Singapore: Printed at the Government Printing Office, 1959), 103–104, 145.
+Burdon, *Fisheries Survey Report, No. 2: The Fishing Gear of the State of Singapore* (Singapore: Printed at the Government Printing Office, 1959), 103–104, 145.
 (From National Library, Singapore, call no. RCLOS 639.2095957 BUR-[JSB])

 [^30]: “Mak Piah dan Laut Seperti Lagu dan Irama,” Berita Harian, 9 July 1986, 3.
 (From NewspaperSG)